I'm interested in many different types of pets, including freshwater fish, and I enjoy sharing what I've learned about them.

 And they look so cool.
 They come in several colors and patterns, including a very striking black and white zebra.
 The brown types are the least expensive and easiest to find.

 Disadvantages of Plecos

-The main disadvantage of a pleco is that they grow unpredictably.
-For every pleco seems to grow in their own good time.
-The majority seem to grow to 18 inches, but only after several years.
-Some just seem to be content to stay under a foot all of their lives.
-And still some need to move to ever larger tanks and then a pond.
+The main disadvantage of a pleco is that they grow unpredictably; every pleco seems to grow in their own good time.
+Some seem to be content to stay under a foot all of their lives.
+And still others need to move to ever-larger tanks and then a pond.
 Ask 10 pleco owners about how big and fast their plecos grow, and you'll probably get 100 different stories.

 Plecos are not recommended for tanks under 10 gallons.
-They are sure to outgrow a ten gallon tank eventually, although it will most likely take years.
-If you only want to keep a ten gallon tank or less, consider a Chinese algae eater instead.
+They are sure to outgrow a 10-gallon tank eventually, although it will most likely take years.
+If you only want to keep a 10-gallon tank or less, consider a Chinese algae eater instead.

 What Should I Do If My Pleco Gets Too Big?

 If your pleco does turn into a record-setter, please do your best to find him or her a new home.
 The nice thing about plecos is that they are not too fussy about where they live.
 Call a pet shop or advertise on Petfinder.com or Craigslist.
 If you know someone who has a backyard pond or koi pond, ask them if they need a bottom feeder to help keep the pond clean.
 If there is a public park or college with a man-made pond, ask them if the pleco can live there.
 Don't just dump the pleco in, unless you want to make a lot of enemies fast.